 Where required, students may study in individualised learning spaces if their surroundings and other people impact their ability to learn.
 But the aim is to be inclusive and encourage group work and interaction as much as possible and to develop social and independence skills.

-Students can work towards academic qualifications and accreditation through ASDAN (Personal Progress Units) and EQUALS.
+Students can work towards academic qualifications and accreditation through ASDAN (Personal Progress Units).

 The school morning runs from 09:00 to 12:30.
 The school afternoon runs from 13:30 to 15:15.
 Classes have weekly timetables covering all subject areas and each pupil has an individual timetable detailing both group and individual learning sessions.